Struggling with dressing for in-between weather? These spring outfit ideas are perfect for 16-20 degrees

 (Image credit: Getty)

-Having one of those I’ve-got-nothing-to-wear days?
-We guarantee you’ve got a pair of jeans in your wardrobe, and lucky for you, that is very much the basis of a chic spring outfit.
+Having one of those 'I’ve got nothing to wear' days?
+We can almost guarantee you’ve got a pair of jeans in your wardrobe, and lucky for you, that is very much the basis of a chic spring outfit and ideal for 16-degree weather.
 Our advice is to avoid overdoing it with the rest of your look, and just let the shape of your jeans be the focal point.
-Wide-leg jeans, straight-leg jeans, and flared styles are still all the rage, and if you feel bold enough, road-test this season’s major denim trend, the low-slung waistband.
-Team with a simple white t-shirt, a striped Breton top, or a pared-back cashmere sweater.
-If you need an extra layer, a cropped boucle jacket will temper the relaxed feel of the jeans and pull your spring outfit together.
+Wide-leg jeans, straight-leg jeans, and flared styles are still all the rage, and if you feel bold enough, road-test this season’s major denim trend, the barrel leg jean.
+Team with a simple white t-shirt, a striped Breton top, or a pared-back cashmere jumper.
+If you need an extra layer, a trench coat will temper the relaxed feel of the jeans and pull your spring outfit together with a chic finish.

 Fashion editor’s picks…